rascol/Raspberry-Pi-PPS-Client/README.md

 <center><img src="/images/frequency-vars.png" alt="Frequency Vars over 24 hours" style="width: 685px;"/></center>

 The combination of time slew adjustments never exceeding 1 microsecond each second and time drift never exceeding 20 nanoseconds each second demonstrates a timekeeping control precision of 1 microsecond over this 24 hour period.
-The absolute accuracy is limited to 10 microseconds by second-to-second jitter in the system clock oscillator and by occasional time adjustments that could occasionally exceed 1 microsecond (but didn't here).
-This is discussed in detail in the docs.
+Average absolute accuracy is only slightly worse.
+The practical limitation to accurate time measurement at any instant in time is clock oscillator jitter which typically has a standard deviation of about 2 microseconds.

 # Hardware Requirements
 ---